milesccoleman/sylla_bot/README.md

 This is a machine-learning assisted chatbot designed to learn your syllabus and be able to answer questions from it.

-Sylla_bot is built from chamkank's [Flask Implimmentation of Chatterbot](https://github.com/chamkank/flask-chatterbot), which was built from [ChatterBot](https://github.com/gunthercox/ChatterBot).
+Sylla_bot is built from chamkank's [Flask Implementation](https://github.com/chamkank/flask-chatterbot) of [ChatterBot](https://github.com/gunthercox/ChatterBot).

 # Quick Start
 Setting up sylla_bot is relatively simple.
 Even if you don't program, you will be able to follow the steps below to get your own syllabus into a workign chatbot.